mikechamberlain/coding-standards/README.md

 - We follow a tiered architecture where the data flows Repo <=> Service <=> Controller <=> View Model / DTO.
 - Consider omitting the Service layer if it only serves as a trivial wrapper around the Repository.
 This reduces boilerplate and accelerates development.
 Yes, this means your controller can call a repository directly.
 Introduce the Service layer later once it becomes necessary.
     - This is controversial.
 Should we try it and see how it works out?
-- The ViewModel / DTO layer must never be skipped (ie. do not serialize Repository objects directly to the client).
-This isolates the client from changes to the Repository, and prevents new and potentially sensitive fields from being inadvertently exposed.
+- The ViewModel / DTO layer must never be skipped (ie. do not serialize Service or Repository objects directly to the client).
+This isolates the client from changes to the backend, and prevents new and potentially sensitive fields from being inadvertently exposed.

 ## Design